Moscow and Washington strike deal to hold Putin-Trump summit

-“This meeting has been planned for a long time,” said Ushakov.
+“This meeting has been planned for a long time,” Ushakov told reporters.
 “It has enormous importance for Russia and America, but it (also) has huge importance for the whole international situation.
 I think it will be the main international event of the summer.”

-Such a summit is likely to irritate U.S. allies who want to isolate Putin, such as Britain or who are concerned about Trump’s attitude towards Russia.
-It is also likely to go down badly among foreign and domestic critics who question Trump’s commitment to NATO and fret over his desire to rebuild ties with Moscow even as Washington tightens sanctions.
+Such a summit is likely to irritate U.S. allies who want to isolate Putin, such as Britain, or who are concerned about Trump’s attitude towards Russia.
+It is also likely to go down badly among foreign and domestic critics who question Trump’s commitment to NATO and fret over his desire to rebuild relations with Moscow even as Washington tightens sanctions.

-Ushakov said Moscow and Washington would announce the time and place of the summit on Thursday.
-Further details have yet to be worked out, he added.
+Ushakov said Moscow and Washington would announce the time and place of the summit on Thursday, but that Putin and Trump were likely to hold talks for several hours when they met and hold a joint news conference.

+He spoke of a possible joint declaration at the summit on improving U.S.-Russia relations and international security and said the Kremlin was pleased with how Bolton’s visit had gone.

+Russian Foreign Minister Sergei Lavrov might also meet his U.S. counterpart Mike Pompeo, he added.

-Bolton, a lifelong hawk who warned last year before his own appointment that Washington negotiated with Putin’s Russia at its peril, is due to give a news conference at 1600 GMT, where he may provide further details.
+Bolton, a lifelong hawk who warned last year before his own appointment that Washington negotiated with Putin’s Russia at its peril, was due to give a news conference at around 1600 GMT, where he might provide further details.

 Trump congratulated Putin by phone in March after the Russian leader’s landslide re-election victory and said the two would meet soon.